My Great Grandmothers canned spaghetti sauce recipe.

 We had a wonderful blessing this weekend; we were given four bushels of tomatoes!
-After being disappointed in our tomato harvest from our own garden, these unexpected tomatoes were welcomed with opened arms.
-You will not get one complaint from me about having to do them all in a couple days…they were a God sent surprise.
+After being disappointed in our tomato harvest these unexpected tomatoes were welcomed with opened arms.
+You’ll not get one complaint from me about having to spend my day canning spaghetti sauce, they were a God sent blessing.

 I have been canning spaghetti sauce for years, and almost can do it in my sleep, so I wanted to pass on a step-by-step guide for those of you just starting out canning tomatoes.
 This spaghetti sauce canning recipe has been passed down through three generations of my family and still is in its original form.
 Enjoy!